 Adult Social Care are part of Nottingham City Council, who are the data controllers for the personal data (or personal information) that we process about you.
 When we process personal information relating to you, we will only do so when it is necessary and where we have a lawful reason to do so.
 We will use the information provided by you for a number of reasons, depending on the service or reasons for interacting with you.
 This includes:

-Supporting accurate, timely and proportionate documentation of meetings and statutory assessments in Adult and Children’s Social Care via our Beam Notes and Beam Notes: Build (Reports AI transcription/summarisation system.
+Supporting accurate, timely and proportionate documentation of meetings and statutory assessments in Adult and Children’s Social Care via our Beam Notes and Beam Notes: Build (Reports) AI transcription/summarisation system.

 Capturing the citizen’s view faithfully in case records.